szKarlen/atomics.net/README.md

 The default memory semantics for library's primitives is Acquire/Release, which fits very well with .NET Framework and CLR 2.0 memory model.

-The option for sequential consistency is implemented as a combination of Acquire/Release with sequential order emulation by mutual exclusion locks.
+The option for sequential consistency is implemented as a combination of Acquire/Release with sequential order emulation by mutual exclusion locks, which results into TSO.

 Specifing Acquire only or Release only flag falls back to full Acquire/Release semantics for get/set operations or combinations of.